binary-manu/arch-ansible/README.md

 When implementing a role, feel free to call on other built-in modules to save some coding.
 Roles such as `genfstab` and `syslinux` are there to be used .
-For example, if you `bootloader` role can simply delegate everything to `syslinux`, just make it an empty role with a dependency on `syslinux`.
+For example, if your `bootloader` role can simply delegate everything to `syslinux`, just make it an empty role with a dependency on `syslinux`.